EricSaboya/ICL-methane-measurements/README.md

 Additional data (e.g. NAME back-trajectories) can be provided upon request.

 ### Python requirements
-See requirements.txt for full list of Python requirements
+ee requirements.txt for Python 3 requirements.
+These can be installed in a new venv using  ```pip3 install -r requirements.txt```

 ### Scripts